 Government agencies and departments also accumulate collections over time, within which works of art vary in significance and value.
 Relocations, department mergers and other influences impact the care and control of these assets.

-Below is a selection of entities for whom ArtiFacts has provided art audit, valuation and collection management services:
+Below is a selection of entities for whom ArtiFacts has provided art audit, valuation, collection management and curatorial services:

 Australian Museum, Sydney

 City of Canada Bay council, Sydney

 Lawrence Wilson Art Gallery, University of Western Australia, Perth

 NSW state goverment (Dept. Family & Community Services)